MicrosoftDocs/quantum-docs/articles/resource-estimator-handle-large-programs.md

 In this article, you learn how to optimize the execution time when running large Q# programs with the [Azure Quantum Resource Estimator](xref:microsoft.quantum.overview.intro-resource-estimator).

-For information about how to run the Resource Estimator, see [Different ways of using the Resource Estimator](xref:microsoft.quantum.submit-resource-estimation-jobs).
+For information about how to run the Resource Estimator, see [Different ways to run the Resource Estimator](xref:microsoft.quantum.submit-resource-estimation-jobs).

 ## Prerequisites